Fairy Tales Up-to-Now

 Instead, Wood co-wrote two prescient science fiction books with Arthur Cheney Train.
 The first, The Man Who Rocked the Earth (1915), is known for describing the effects of an atomic explosion thirty years before the first atomic bomb was created.
 Its sequel, The Moon Maker (1916), describes interplanetary space travel, including a plan to send a spaceship to destroy an asteroid that’s on a collision course with Earth.

 Update, April 2017: In 1917, Dodd, Mead and Company copyrighted a new edition entitled “How To Tell The Birds From The Flowers, and Other Wood-cuts.”
 Your editor has seen a 19th edition of this title from 1939, so it was clearly a very popular title for Dodd Mead.
-Paul Elder was still publishing his own books in 1917, and it’s unclear how he lost the publishing rights.
+Paul Elder was still publishing his own books in 1917, so it seems he either lost, or more likely sold, the publishing rights.

 How to Tell Birds p16